calumgrant/logical/docs/worklist.md

 ## Datalog predicates

 - nary predicates
-- `with` predicates - how do they work?
-Perhaps mix Datalog syntax with Logical syntax.
+- Perhaps mix Datalog syntax with Logical syntax.
-Syntax for all, count etc.
+- Syntax for all, count etc.

 ## Last use optimization